-Ghana Police Officer Flogs 29-year-old Lady’s Buttocks Raw For Allegedly Refusing To Enter Cell — Nigeria Today

-Ghana Police Officer Flogs 29-year-old Lady’s Buttocks Raw For Allegedly Refusing To Enter Cell
+Ghana police officer flogs 29-year-old lady’s buttocks raw for allegedly refusing to enter cell — Nigeria Today

+Ghana police officer flogs 29-year-old lady’s buttocks raw for allegedly refusing to enter cell

-According to online reports, a police officer in charge of the Dompim police station,Ghana, ASP Emmanuel Osei was accused of whipping a 29-year-old lady identified as Sarah Darko on the b*tt for allegedly resisting to enter into the cell.
-Sarah whose crime still remains hidden from the public was allegedly made to remove her …
+According to online reports, a police officer in charge of the Dompim police station,Ghana, ASP Emmanuel Osei was accused of whipping a 29-year-old lady identified as Sarah Darko on the butt for allegedly resisting to enter into the cell.
+Sarah whose crime still remains hidden from the public was allegedly made to remove her skirt […]

-The post Ghana Police Officer Flogs 29-year-old Lady’s Buttocks Raw For Allegedly Refusing To Enter Cell appeared first on INFORMATION NIGERIA.

 Do you something awesome to share with the world?
 Click here to share